ibexa/documentation-developer/docs/guide/field_type_reference.md

 ### Using an Image Field

-!!! tip

-    To read more about handling images and image variations, see [the Images documentation](images.md).
+To read more about handling images and image variations, see the [Images documentation](images.md).

 #### Template Rendering